eneh4kene/interviews-1st/EMAIL_TEMPLATE_USAGE_GUIDE.md

-#i tried on one of th Email Template Usage Guide
+#i tried on one of th to the  Email Template Usage Guide

 ## 🎯 **How to Use Templates to Send Emails**